-Rusted or Failed Seams on Your Husqvarna Fuel Tank Will Begin to Leak
+Rusted or Failed Seams on a Fuel Tank

-Most fuel tanks today are made with a high-density polyethylene.
-The seams on the tanks can fail causing your fuel tank to leak.
-The best solution is replacing your fuel tank.
+Most fuel tanks today are made with high-density polyethylene.
+The seams on the tanks can fail to cause your fuel tank to leak.
+The best solution is to replace your fuel tank.

 You may have a plastic or metal valve located under your fuel tank used to shut off and start fuel flow to the mower.
-These valves are prone to leaking and should be replaced if you identify it being the source of your leak.
+This valve is prone to leaking and should be replaced if you identify it as the source of your leak.

-Old Husqvarna Fuel Lines Can Become Dry and Leak
+Old Fuel Lines Can Become Dry and Leak

 Any cracked fuel lines need to be replaced.
 This may also be a good time to replace the type of fuel clamps if your mower uses a pinch-style clamp.
 I like using a worm gear clamp because they are less likely to pinch your lines and cause leaking.